-Property Purchase tax /stamp duty – 4 percent total of the declared & registered purchase price – the split of the purchase tax between seller and buyer is subject to agreement in each purchase.
-(Increased from 3.3 to 4 percent September 2012, decreased to 3 percent (from 4 percent) March 2017) currently 4 percent December 2017.
+Property Purchase tax /stamp duty – 4% total of the declared & registered purchase price – the split of the purchase tax between seller and buyer is subject to agreement in each purchase.
+(Increased from 3.3% to 4% September 2012, decreased to 3% (from 4%) March 2017) currently 4% December 2017.

 Taxes payable when purchasing/selling a property in Turkey:

-Turkish Property Transfer taxes are 4 percent (in 2017) are payable by both parties (the buyer and the seller) the sale of a property.
-These fees (i.e. 4 percent in total) are based on the declared value of the property.
+Turkish Property Transfer taxes are 4% (in 2017) are payable by both parties (the buyer and the seller) the sale of a property.
+These fees (i.e. 4% in total) are based on the declared value of the property.
 However, the declared value of the property cannot be lower than the ‘tax value’ determined by the local municipality, which is also used as the base of the local property tax.

 Rental income taxes:

 If you rent your property to an individual or a company you have to file a tax return for your rental income for the previous calendar year to the nearest Tax Office between 1 – 25 March.
 The taxes are payable in 2 equal instalments –the first in March, the second in July.
 If you use a rental management company to look after your properties they can arrange these payments for you and inform you when the tax payment is due.

 If you use an Estate Agent to sell your property for you then there will be an added agency fee.
 If the property is a resale property there is a 3% agency fee on the purchase price.